bchou2012/RoboND-DeepLearning-Project-Benjamin-Chou/README.md

 *Decoder Blocks*

-The decoder block used a single separable convolution layer.
-While multiple separable convolutions were an option, they did not appear to increase or decrease performance and results in a meaningful way.
+The decoder block used three seperable convolutions after upsampling, as this proved to be the parameter that resulted in the final passing result.
 As there were three encoder blocks, there needed to be three decoder blocks.
 The decoder blocks took the same filter sizes as the encoder blocks.

-For the skip layers, they were used on the two outermost decoder layers, as at the first decoder layer it was theorized there was not enough data loss from the downsizing to serve an appreciable effect.
+*Skip Connections*

+For the skip connections, three were used to connect all three encoder blocks to their respective decoder blocks.

 **Parameters and Network Testing**

-*Input Resolution*

-Runs with using the full image size of `256` H x W provided the final passing results.
-Downsizing to `160` H x W as suggested by the project code means scaling the base image down by almost 40%.
-Combined with the low batch size limitation this appears to have resulted in an underperforming network.

-Scaling down the image size allows for smaller inputs and faster processing.
-For the context of this project the scaling down to 160 H x W proved to enough detail loss to consistently miss the 40% passing rate, in conjunction with other implementation limitations.
-The best results with 160 H x W used epoch sizes in the low hundreds and a learning rate in the one-hundred-thousanth range, but maxing out at ~39%.

-While image input downsizing before use in a FCN has benefits, in the context of this project the downsizing ended up proving to be a constraint which pushed performance and results down.

 *Batch size vs Filter Depth*

 The notebook used Tensorflow-gpu instead of tensorflow to capitalize on the local host's graphics acceleration.
 However, larger tensor sizes could only be used with small batch sizes due to hitting the memory cap of the GPU.
 Networks with deeper layers and higher filters could only be run in batches of 10-12.
 With a data set size of 4131, this resulted in parameter corrections based on tenths of a percent of the total data set.

-For final project submission 3 layers were run with a max filter size of 256 and at batch size 16, driving the `steps_per_epoch` to 260.

 Post-project tinkering indicated one could reach batch sizes of up to 40, still less than 1% of the data size per, but at the cost of using smaller filter sizes.

 *Learning Rates, Epochs, and Validation Steps*

-Learning rates were experimented on from a range of `0.01` to `0.00001`, with the final submission using `0.0005`.
+Learning rates were experimented on from a range of `0.01` to `0.00001`.
 Low learning rates required large epoch runs for the network to stabilize, which increased run time into the hours.
 Higher learning rates required less epoch runs, but also ran into the issue of instability as the learning value oscillated around the plateau.

+*Final Project Parameters*

+    bilinear upsampling: 2x2
+	encoder/decoder blocks: 3
+	decoder seperable convolutions: 3
+	encoder/decoder filters: 32,64,128
+	1x1 convolution layer filter: 256
+	skip layers: 3

+	learning rate: 0.001
+	batch size: 100
+	steps per epoch: 42
+	number of epochs: 50
+	validation steps: 13

 ## Results

 *Project error loss curve*

 <img src="https://github.com/bchou2012/RoboND-DeepLearning-Project-Benjamin-Chou/blob/master/writeup_media/project_training_curve.png?raw=true" alt="Project error curve" width="320px">

 *Sample project prediction for detecting the hero*